 Offer of Amends

-The Offer of Amends Procedure is contained within sections 1-3 of the Defamation Act 1996.
-It enables a defendant who has made an honest mistake or for whatever other reason is unable or unwilling to defend your claim, to put his hands up at an early stage and admit liability.
-This does not entitle him to walk away he must if he is following this procedure, agree to apologise and agree to pay you damages and costs.
+Sections 2 to 4 of the Defamation Act 1996, the offer to make amends procedure enables the defendant, who has made an honest mistake or for whatever other reason is unable or unwilling to defend a claim, to put their hands up at an early stage and admit liability.

-If an Offer of Amends is not accepted it will be a complete defence at the trial of your claim unless the claimant can show that the defendant published maliciously, in other words knowing that the allegation were false. which is very difficult to establish.
+However, if an offer to make amends is not accepted, it will be a complete defence to the trial of your claim unless the claimant can show that the defendant published the article maliciously.

 It is not enough that the defendant had been careless, or made the wrong decision, or the wrong interpretation of the information.

 If the offer is accepted in principle, the precise terms of the apology can be agreed, and the amount of the costs and damages are then negotiated.

 If an agreement cannot be reached, the defendant may publish a unilateral apology and the court can be asked to decide the financial issues between the parties.
 If the parties cannot agree a settlement, then the judge will decide at a hearing the amount of damages to be recovered.

 The judge will make the usual assessment of damages i.e. calculate a figure.
 The basis of calculation is normally:

 - To identify a figure that should be awarded at the conclusion of a hypothetical trial in which the defendant had done nothing to aggravate or hurt the claimant’s feelings and nothing to mitigate.